keygenqt/skill-ffi/README.md

 FFI (Foreign function interface)
 ===================

-Launch methods from the C library in different languages on Linux
+A simple example of creating your [library](c_lib) on C and using it in different languages through tools proposed by the language.
+Everything was launched on Ubuntu 22.04.

 #### library.h